The main treatments used for vulval cancer are surgery, radiotherapy and sometimes chemotherapy.

 - groin node dissection

-A cancer that is smaller than 4cm means you might have a test called a sentinel lymph node biopsy.
-Here, the surgeon removes the lymph node (or nodes) that cancer cells are most likely to spread to.
+You might have a sentinel lymph node biopsy if you have a small cancer less than 4cm.
+The surgeon removes a lymph node (or a few nodes) that cancer cells are most likely to spread to.
+In vulval cancer these are the nodes in the groin.

-A groin node dissection is an operation to remove all the lymph nodes in the groin.
-This is also called a groin lymphadenectomy.
 The surgeon may remove your lymph nodes on one or both sides of your groin.
-This depends on where exactly the cancer is.
+This depends on where the cancer is.

 Anyone unable to have surgery for any reason is most likely to have radial radiotherapy treatment.
 Radical treatment means an intensive course of radiotherapy to try to cure your cancer.
 Your specialist might want you to have chemotherapy at the same time.
 This can help the radiotherapy to work.

-Stage 3 and stage 4 cancers
+Stage 3 and stage 4A cancers

-The main treatments for stage 3 and stage 4 vulval cancer is surgery.
-You may have radiotherapy and sometimes chemotherapy.
+The main treatments for stage 3 and stage 4A vulval cancer are surgery, radiotherapy and chemotherapy.